-If you have suffered tooth loss, and you don’t want to just replace your missing teeth, but rather get your natural teeth back, then we would highly recommend dental implants.
-Just like your remaining teeth, they have a root, a crown, and are firmly attached to your jawbone.
+If you’re missing one tooth, several teeth, or all your pearly whites and want to replace them with the next best thing, we highly recommend dental implants.
+Just like real teeth, dental implants have a root, a crown, and are firmly integrated into your jawbone.
 No other dental restoration works like this, and no other is able to recreate the look, function, and strength of teeth as realistically as implants.
 If you’re serious about putting your tooth loss behind you permanently, implants are the answer, and you can get everything you need right here at Advanced Dentistry of Alhambra.
-To learn more about dental implants in Alhambra, CA and what they could do for you, contact us today to schedule your consultation.
+To learn more about dental implants in Alhambra, CA and how they can help you regain your complete, confident smile, contact us today to schedule your consultation.

 The main thing that makes dental implants special is that the new teeth are anchored within the jawbone using artificial tooth roots made out of titanium.
 Compared to regular bridges and dentures, this two-part construction enables them to offer a host of unique advantages:

-Dr. Gashparova and Dr. Dang can customize implants so they work for patients with any number of missing teeth.
-Once they have confirmed that your mouth and jawbone are healthy enough for the procedure, they can help you choose which of the following restorations best suits your needs:
+Dr. Gashparova and Dr. Dang can customize dental implants so they work for patients with any number of missing teeth.
+In most cases, they are even able to help patients who are not initially a good candidate for dental implants.
+During the initial consultation, they’ll carefully inspect your oral health and jawbone to see if any preliminary treatments are needed before getting dental implants.
+If needed, they’ll work with you to schedule any necessary tooth extractions, gum disease therapy, or bone grafts to get you ready for your new smile.
+Once they have confirmed that your mouth and jawbone are healthy enough for the procedure, they can help you choose which restorations best suits your needs.